Anglo-American band Arrows had signed to RAK Records in 1974, but never had the success

 Sir With Love as an A side in Britain despite selling millions in the USA, for example),

-with not just one, but two headlining series.
+one, but two headlining series.

 The end of show credit "Arrows produced by Phil Coulter" that appeared in early shows